 In Search of Your German Roots by Angus Baxter.
 929.3 BAX

-groups and nationalities.
-These are generally found in the 929.1-929.3
+“How-to” guides for tracing the ancestry of other ethnic groups and nationalities are generally found in the 929.1-929.3 sections of the library.

 The Great War: A Guide to the Service Records of All the World’s Fighting Men and Volunteers by Christina K. Schaefer.
 929.3 SCH